Adversarial Fine-tuning in Offline-to-Online Reinforcement Learning for Robust Robot Control

 \subsection{Robustness Evaluation of Fine-tuned Models against Baselines}

-Table~\ref{tab:results_ft} compares adversarial fine-tuning against two baselines: offline-only training and fully online training from scratch.
+Based on the fine-tuning and perturbation settings defined in Section~\ref{5.1}, we evaluate the proposed adversarial fine-tuning method by comparing it with several baseline and control settings.
+Specifically, we compare the proposed Fine-tuned (Adversarial) setting with: (1) \textit{Offline}: Offline-only training without online interaction, (2) \textit{Fully Online (Adversarial)}: Training from scratch under adversarial perturbations, and (3) \textit{Fine-tuned (Normal)} and \textit{Fine-tuned (Random)}: Non-adversarial fine-tuning settings. \textit{Fine-tuned (Normal)} performs fine-tuning without applying perturbations, and \textit{Fine-tuned (Random)} applies uniformly sampled random perturbations during fine-tuning.
+These comparisons allow us to isolate the contribution of offline pretraining and to distinguish adversarial perturbations from non-adversarial perturbation injection.

+Table~\ref{tab:results_ft} presents the comparison of these settings across all evaluation conditions.
+Values in the table are reported as mean ± standard error (SE), where SE is computed over $500$ evaluation episodes across five independent runs.
 Offline-only policies fail under action perturbations due to their lack of exposure to distribution shifts during training.
-For example, in Ant-v2 under adversarial conditions, adversarial fine-tuning achieves a score of 91.6, compared to -21.0 for offline training and 24.0 for fully online training.
-A similar trend is observed in Hopper-v2, where the offline score drops to 13.7 while the fine-tuned score reaches 83.5.
+For example, in Ant-v2 under adversarial conditions, adversarial fine-tuning achieves a score of $91.6$, compared to $-21.0$ for offline training and $24.0$ for fully online training.
+A similar trend is observed in Hopper-v2, where the offline score drops to $13.7$ while the fine-tuned score reaches $83.5$.
 These results highlight that adversarially fine-tuned policies are far more robust to action-space perturbations than policies trained solely offline.